Doctors Note Logo

 Preventing Infection: RLT for Slow-Healing Diabetic Wounds

-Red light therapy is an emerging adjunctive treatment for slow-healing diabetic foot ulcers that stimulates cellular energy, collagen formation and new blood vessel growth to accelerate healing and reduce infection risk.
-Clinical trials report up to a 70% faster closure rate and lower inflammation when RLT is combined with standard wound care.
+Red light therapy (RLT) is an emerging adjunctive treatment for slow-healing diabetic foot ulcers.
+By stimulating cellular energy production, collagen formation, and new blood vessel growth, RLT accelerates wound healing and reduces infection risk.
+Clinical trials show up to 70% faster closure rates and lower inflammation when RLT is combined with standard wound care.

 answer background